keremkoseoglu/databus/readme.md

 # Databus
-This project is an asynchronous data integration platform.
+Databus is an async middleware platform with web UI.
 It can pull, queue, process and push data within the defined rules.

 **Detailed documentation can be found at [https://keremkoseoglu.github.io/databus/](https://keremkoseoglu.github.io/databus/).**